 How to Overcome an Addiction to Ativan or Alcohol

 Purposely using Ativan and alcohol at the same time may be a sign of a substance use disorder.
-Whether you are addicted to lorazepam specifically or benzos generally, it is crucial to get the help and support you need.
+Whether you are abusing lorazepam specifically or benzos generally, it is crucial to get the help and support you need.
 Likewise, if you are abusing alcohol and have concerns that you may be addicted, it’s vital to seek treatment right away.
 The first step in overcoming an addiction is admitting that you have a problem.

 Fortunately, help is available.
 Granite Recovery Centers in New Hampshire offers an array of treatment options for substance use disorders of all kinds, including benzos and alcohol.
 Our team can help you explore alternative ways to treat anxiety and depression besides relying on drugs like Ativan.